ajosuemendez/print-it/README.md

 5. If you have downloaded the VS code extension then you can start the service by clicking the play button in VS Code.
 Make sure to first open the Programm.cs in PrintIt.Servicehost.csproj and then click play.

+If everything is good then the application should be listening on port [7000](http://localhost:7000/).

+## Test API with SWAGGER

+You can have access to te swagger UI in http://localhost:7000/doc

+We currently have 3 controllers: Info, Print and Printers

+### INFO Endpoint
+#### [POST] /info/statusqueue
+Requires: Printer Path

+Returns: All the jobs that are currently in the queue for the corresponding printer

+#### [POST] /info/statusjob
+Requires: Printer Path and a Job Id

+Returns: Information about the specific job (how many pages to be printed and how many pages are already printed for example)

+### PRINTERS Endpoints
 #### [GET] /printers/list

 List all available printers on the system.